 Smartphone cameras have come a long way in the last decade or so.
 From dark, pixelated images to near-professional standard photos.
 The image quality is getting close to DSLR and mirrorless cameras.

 But phone cameras can be frustrating.
-You’ll be framing the perfect shot, then the auto mode takes over.
-Then your photo isn’t what you expected.
-This is why you should change to manual mode.
+You’ll be framing the perfect shot, and then the auto mode takes over.
+So your photo isn’t what you expected.
+This is one reason why you should change to manual mode.

 The image quality from smartphone cameras these days is staggering.
 It’s like having a DSLR in your pocket all the time.

-The problem is the auto mode on your camera has a lot of creative control.
-Switching to manual mode, or using a camera app, gives you complete control.
+As mentioned, the problem is the auto mode on your camera has a lot of creative control.
+So switching to manual mode, or using a camera app, gives you complete control.

 All these creative opportunities are on your Android phone.
 Manual camera apps for Android phones put the power in your pocket.
 And you can share your fab images on social media in a matter of seconds.

 Switching to manual mode is easy.
 Open your stock camera app, then scroll left or right to get to manual mode.
 That’s it.
-On some phones, it might be called ‘pro’ or ‘professional mode’.
+It might be called “pro” or “professional mode” on some phones.

 Not all Android phones have manual camera controls.
-The Google Pixel 5a has a great camera, but no manual mode.
+The Google Pixel 5 has a great camera but no manual mode.
 Some smartphones do have very basic manual camera controls.

-If your phone doesn’t have a manual camera, there are several camera apps that put you in the driver’s seat.
+Several camera apps put you in the driver’s seat if your phone doesn’t have a manual camera.
 Camera FV-5 and Proshot have excellent manual controls.
-But neither are free.
+But neither is free.

 You might be new to photography.
 Or maybe you’re using your Android camera as an entryway into photography.
 If so, you might not be familiar with some of the settings in manual camera mode.

-We’ll help you get acquainted with some of the basic terms and settings so you can take your mobile photography to the next level.
-These are some of the main features of your camera app manual mode.
+We’ll help you get acquainted with some basic terms and settings.
+Then you can take your mobile photography to the next level.
+These are some of the main features of your camera app’s manual mode.

-In digital photography, the shutter speed determines the length of time the sensor is exposed to light.
+In digital photography, shutter speed determines how long the sensor is exposed to light.
 The longer the shutter speed, the more light reaches the sensor.

-If you’re in a low-light environment, a slower shutter speed is preferable.
+A slower shutter speed is preferable if you’re in a low-light environment.
 But if the shutter speed is too slow, you might experience motion blur.
 This can also happen when your subject is moving quickly.

 Not all phone apps have a shutter speed selection in manual mode.
 But if that option is available, consider your lighting and the amount of movement in your scene.

 Shutter speed is divided into fractions of a second.
 So the larger the number, the quicker the shutter opens and closes.
-(1/1000th of a second is a faster shutter speed than 1/125th of a second.)
+(1/1000 s is a faster shutter speed than 1/125th of a second.)

 You might also get a manual shutter option, which allows you to keep the shutter open as long as you like.
-This option might be labelled ‘B’ as it would be on a regular camera.
+This option might be labeled “B,” as it would be on a regular camera.

 The aperture is the hole through which light reaches the sensor.
 It can be made bigger or smaller by changing the f-stop.
 Usually, f-stops range from f/22 to f/1.4.